Harry-027/DocuMind/README.md

 ## 📜 License

-Documind is licensed under the **MIT License**.
+DocuMind is licensed under the **MIT License**.
 See the LICENSE file for details.

 ---